leosiqueira/uwhpsc_leo/README.md

 uwhpsc_leo
 ==========

-UW High performance and scientific computing modified course contents from Leo Siqueira.
+UW High performance and scientific computing new and modified course contents from Leo Siqueira.

 Some highlights from lectures/lecture3: